+Chabad at McGill

-Chabad at McGill chabadmcgill.com | FB @chabadatmcgill
+chabadmcqill.com | FB @chabadatmcqill The Chabad Jewish Student Center at McGill

-The Chabad Jewish Student Center at McGill University is one of over 100 on-site Chabad on Campus centers across North America.
+University is one of over 100 on-site Chabad on Campus centers across North America.

-on Campus centers across North America.

 They offer the anchor and embrace of 'family' for Jewish students regardless of background, observance or affiliation.

-McGill Sikh Student's Association | FB @sikhsatmcaill
+McGill Sikh Student's Association / FB @sikhsatmcaill

-The McGill Sikh Študent's Association provides the community and Sikh students with an all-inclusive platform to connect and promote an understanding of the Sikh way of life.
+The McGill Sikh Student's Association provides the community and Sikh students with an allinclusive platform to connect and promote an understanding of the Sikh way of life.

-McGill Thaqalayn Muslim Students' Association FB @McGillTMA
+McGill Thagalayn Muslim Students' Association FB @McGillTMÁ

-The McGill Thaqalayn Muslim Students' Association (TMA) grew out of a desire to provide a space for Muslim students, especially those who identify as Shi'i, to practice their faith and rediscover their values.
+The McGill Thagalayn Muslim Students' Association (TMA) grew out of a desire to provide a space for Muslim students, especially those who identify as Shi'i, to practice their faith and rediscover their values.
 They hold events for Islamic occasions, arrange lectures and panels, network with other Muslim and non-Muslim clubs to host collaborative events, and most importantly, provide an environment for Shi'i students to interact and discover a sense of community.